jeanflower/CountryGame/uploaddownloadapp/README.md

 This app is connected with a bucket on Google Cloud Storage.
 It allows the client to upload a file and download an image file.

-TODO document carefully how we ensured the back-end service has privileges to read/write to the bucket.

 The app shows names of files in the bucket.
 We can upload a file from our local filesystem and give it a name for the upload.